NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

   <div class="col-md-3">
   </div>
   <div class="col-md-5">
     <p style="font-family:arial">But how do I capture this magical moment for others to discover too?<br>I want my audience to feel the whole experience.
-Not just the food part.<br><br>Since so few people are prepared to wrestle a bright white screaming number '3' until it shuts up, my role as Artist is to draw others a map so they can comfortably discover our shared destination at their own pace.<br>Curious ones like me deserve to know the very same joy I felt when the numbers really do add up in real life.<br><br>
+Not just the food part.<br><br>Since so few people are prepared to wrestle a bright white screaming number '3' until it shuts up, my role as Artist is to draw others a map so they can comfortably discover this shared destination at their own pace.<br>Curious ones like me deserve to know the very same joy I felt when the numbers really do add up in real life.<br><br>
 	plug-in + warm + chile oil = sensory smells appetizing<br>
 	nutrition label on back + QR code > portfolio<br>
 	portfolio artwork label<br>